Guardians vs. Pirates Player Props Betting Odds

 Naylor Stats

-- Naylor has picked up a hit in eight straight games.
-During his last 10 outings he is hitting .436 with four doubles, three home runs, three walks and 11 RBI.
+- Naylor heads into this matchup looking to extend his nine-game hit streak.
+During his last 10 games he is hitting .410 with four doubles, five home runs, three walks and 15 RBI.

 Naylor Recent Games